tez-capital/docs.tez.capital_content/en/tezpay/tutorials/tezbake-integration.md

    sudo tezbake start --pay
    ```

-> **Note:** The service may already be running but not processing.
+> **ℹ️ INFO:** The service may already be running but not processing.
 The start command ensures it resumes processing.

 ---